formulajs/formulajs/README.md

 `MDETERM, MINVERSE, MMULT, MUNIT`

-Otherwise the 2 packages are fully compatible.
+Otherwise, the 2 packages are fully compatible.
 You can swap them.

 ### From @handsontable/formulajs